 Mortgage modification have been especially sought after and increasingly obtainable since the previous recession of 2008-2014 which was started due to overly aggressive mortgage lending and borrowing.
 The effects of the previous recession are still with us in the form of many foreclosures and mortgage problems which are not yet resolved.
 While the economy since then has improved greatly, it went into a severe downturn due to the Covid-19 lockdowns, furloughs and layoffs.
 In this turmoil many homeowners to their dismay have found themselves in arrears on their mortgages and in foreclosure or threatened by foreclosure.
 While this crisis has created much financial difficulty for many homeowners, it has also created pressure on mortgage lenders and federal and state governments to find better solutions to this problem.
 A large part of such solution is the potential to seek a mortgage modification or other negotiated solution with one’s mortgage lender.

-Under legislation passed during February of 2009, the Federal government has enacted a voluntary program to encourage mortgage lenders to modify mortgages for “at risk homeowners”.
-The Home Affordable Modification Program allows homeowners to apply to their mortgage lender to renegotiate the terms of their loan under the program.
-The monthly payment can be lowered by lowering interest and extending the loan term; mortgage lenders can but are not required to reduce the principal of the loan.
+Under legislation passed during February of 2009, the Federal government had enacted a voluntary program to encourage mortgage lenders to modify mortgages for “at risk homeowners”.
+The Home Affordable Modification Program (“HAMP”) allowed homeowners to apply to their mortgage lender to renegotiate the terms of their loan under the program.
+The monthly payment was able to be lowered by lowering interest and extending the loan term; mortgage lenders were not required to reduce the principal of the loan.
 Part of the original proposals for this legislation, that did not pass the Senate, was proposed legislation to allow bankruptcy judges to require a mortgage modification if a mortgage lender refused reasonable proposals to do so.
 At present loan modifications are strictly voluntary and a mortgage lender can reject, deny or fail to respond to a borrower.

-The homeowner must be considered to be “at risk” with serious hardship involving either loss of income, increase in expenses or “payment shock” (due to significant increases in their mortgage payments).
-Although initially the program required that the loan must be a 1st lien and the home must be owner occupied, as of June 2012, such requirements have been modified for many loans.
-Borrowers with equity loans and second mortgages are not disqualified.
-The loan must be in default or in imminent default.
-Borrowers can qualify whether delinquent or not, but must have enough income to handle modified payments.
-Lenders would lower mortgage payments exceeding 31% of gross income by dropping interest rates to as low as 2%, and if necessary, extending the loan term up to 40 years.
-Servicers of mortgages who lower mortgage payments would get a financial incentive from the Federal government for modifying a loan.
+Under HAMP the homeowner needed to be considered to be “at risk” with serious hardship involving either loss of income, increase in expenses or “payment shock” (due to significant increases in their mortgage payments).
+Although initially the HAMP program required that the loan must be a 1st lien and the home must be owner occupied, as of June 2012, such requirements had been modified for many loans.
+Borrowers with equity loans and second mortgages were not disqualified.
+The loan needed to be in default or in imminent default.
+Borrowers could have qualified whether delinquent or not, but must have had enough income to handle modified payments.
+Lenders would have lowered mortgage payments exceeding 31% of gross income by dropping interest rates to as low as 2%, and if necessary, extending the loan term up to 40 years.
+Servicers of mortgages who lowered mortgage payments would get a financial incentive from the Federal government for modifying a loan.

 Many homeowners in Suffolk and Nassau Counties, Long Island experiencing financial difficulty with their mortgage payments are obtaining representation in seeking a mortgage modification and/or other retention option, and are retaining mortgage modification attorneys such as the Law Office of Ronald D. Weiss, P.C. to handle what has become a complex and often difficult negotiation process.
 While the ultimate goal of negotiations for mortgage modifications and/or other retention options is very worthwhile, such negotiations can be difficult and uncertain because many mortgage holders and their attorneys are not sufficiently responsive to negotiated offers thereby requiring a significant and persistent effort that involves careful strategy and planning.
 Because we are always considering more than one foreclosure solution, we are not solely dependent on mortgage modifications and use a broader approach to mortgage and foreclosure solutions to help our clients.
 Although this process is usually time consuming and often has many challenges, the goal of resolving mortgage difficulties and obtaining better mortgage terms is very worthwhile.
 Therefore, the client should maximize their negotiating advantages by having our office represent them for the following reasons: